FINS THROUGH A LENS EXPEDITION

 APRIL 26TH-May 1st, 2026

-This 5 day expedition seeks to engage the public in marine conservation through immersive shark diving experiences, data collection, and education.
-Participants will actively contribute to two existing shark research databases by collecting shark identification and population data.
-With and without their fins on, participants will learn from local experts, participate in workshops, and connect with like-minded ocean enthusiasts.
+This 5 day expedition seeks to engage volunteers in marine conservation as they assist in shark diving experiences, data collection, and education.
+Volunteers will actively contribute to two existing shark research databases by collecting shark identification and population data.
+With and without their fins on, volunteers will learn from local experts, participate in workshops, and connect with like-minded ocean enthusiasts.
 Join us to snorkel and dive in one of the ocean’s most dynamic ecosystems to collect data on these incredible animals!

 BOOK NOW!